 We are very lucky to enjoy lovely school dinners through our caterers EATS.
-From September 2014 all children in Reception, Year 1 and Year 2 are entitled to a free meal as part of Universal Free School Meal Legislation.
+From September 2014 all children in Reception, Year 1 and Year 2 have been entitled to a free meal as part of Universal Free School Meal Legislation.

 Free School Meals